Senior UX Designer

-Ipagoo was a consumer banking application that served several countries, each with its own financial regulations.
-The app required a modular system that could cater to each country’s differing requirements.
+Ipagoo is a consumer banking application that served multiple countries, each with their own financial regulations.
+This required a modular system that could cater to each country’s differing requirements.

 Ipagoo faced UX and UI challenges in their legacy application with how they attempted to solve this.
-Prior to my involvement, it had been addressed with sequential screens, each requesting a single piece of information from a user, resulting in a total of more than 50 different screens before a user could get a taste of the application.
-Although this solution allowed the position and content of each screen to be created bespoke for each country, it resulted in a lengthy registration process and large development overhead for mobile developers and the API team.
+Prior to my involvement, it had been addressed by a sequence of screens, each requesting a single piece of information from a user, resulting in a total of more than 50 different screens before a user could get a taste of the application.
+Although this solution allowed the position and content of each screen to be called in an bespoke for each country, it resulted in a lengthy registration process and large development overhead for mobile developers and the API team.

 Little by little

-I redesigned the registration in a way where customers would feel like they’re within touching distance of the final application by utilising progressive disclosure.
-Users would reach the application chrome within 3 screens, down from 50.
+The registration flow was redesigned in a way where customers would feel as if they’re within touching distance of the final hurdle by utilising progressive disclosure.
+Users could reach the application chrome within 3 screens, down from 50.

 The first of three screens asked for information one provides to most applications requiring an account: an email address and password.